Dtsiantaris/Quasar-app-extension-fails-to-find-script/README.md

 - Commits one month changed the way scriptFiles are retrieved.
 - The new way utilizes [this internal function](https://github.com/quasarframework/quasar/blob/dev/app-vite/lib/utils/get-package-path.js)(@quasar/app-vite/lib/utils/get-package-path)

+# Possible solution/workarounds

+- pnpm/yarn/npm <command> works in windows.
+Maybe it does in Linux too and I just haven't tested enough.
+- This issue probably is causes by this line:
+  `"@namespace/quasar-app-extension-blazar": "link:..\\..\\app-extension",`
+  and node sometimes fails to resolve this symlink.
-I found [this old issue](https://github.com/nodejs/help/issues/1212) that might be related.
+- I found [this old issue](https://github.com/nodejs/help/issues/1212) that might be related.